elisebell/website_old/research.md

 My current research focuses on the production of Welsh vowel length by Spanish-Welsh bilinguals in Argentina.

+Results of a portion of my dissertation fieldwork in Argentina will be presented at LSA 2017 in Austin, TX as a [poster]( {{ site.url }}/website/EBell_LSA2017_poster.pdf).

 Much of my previous and ongoing research has relied on the Bangor Siarad and Bangor Patagonia corpora, developed by Bangor University's Centre for Research on Bilingualism and available at